 The training gives you the skills you need to reach out and provide initial help and support to someone who may be developing a mental health or substance use problem or experiencing a crisis.
 It takes the fear and hesitation out of starting conversations about mental health and substance use problems by improving understanding and providing an action plan that teaches people to safely and responsibly identify and address a potential mental illness or substance use disorder.

 Crisis Connections' Training Manager, Jennifer Winslow, is a certiﬁed Mental Health First Aid trainer for both Adults and Youth, and will serve as your training facilitator.
-A $10 dollar donation is requested to cover the cost of the MHFA materials provided at the training.

 There is an art to making referrals, especially at times when resources are scarce.
 In the ﬁrst part of this training, you’ll learn interviewing techniques, ways to build rapport, and how to help clients advocate for themselves when seeking assistance.